getcord/clack/README.md

 Run `npm run dev` and visit https://local.cord.com:7307

+Note: Must have node v16.15 or newer, as we use `node --experimental-fetch` flag.

 ### Deployment

 The deployed version is currently in a separate AWS account, running on the same EC2 as the AI chatbot